SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.31.md

 To add an existing Automation script to an Automation script solution, do the following:

 1. Right-click a solution folder in the Solution Explorer.
 2. Select *Add \> Existing DataMiner Automation Script*.
 3. Select a least one Automation script file.
 4. Click *Open*.

 > [!NOTE]
 > When you add existing scripts to an Automation script solution, they are automatically converted to the correct format.
-For each Exe block, a C# project is created, and the code in that Exe block is transfered to the newly created C# project.
+For each Exe block, a C# project is created, and the code in that Exe block is transferred to the newly created C# project.

 **Saving a compiled script**

 To save a compiled version of an Automation script to a file (with all C# code in its Exe block), do the following:

 1. Open the XML file containing the Automation script that you want to compile.
 2. Select *File \> Save Compiled Automation Script...*
 3. Enter a file name and a folder.
 4. Click *Save*.

 **Uploading a script to a DataMiner Agent**